 Assistant Professor of Arts Management

 Melissa Forstrom’s research, teaching and practice focuses on the intersection(s) of museology, interpretative theory, visitor experience, and society.
-Her current research project documents and analyzes the changing interpretation in Islamic art exhibition in the United States, Europe and Asia.
+Her current and ongoing research project documents and analyzes the changing interpretation in Islamic art exhibition in the United States, Europe and Asia.